Computational Dating for the Nuzi Cuneiform Archive: The Least Squares Constrained by Family Trees and Synchronisms: Nuzi Personal Names

 \subsection{Town of Nuzi}

-As in \cite{mai3}, ``Ancient Nuzi, buried beneath modern Yorghan Tepe in northern Iraq, is a Late Bronze Age town belonging to the kingdom of Arrapha that has yielded between 6,500 and 7,000 legal, economic and administrative tablets, all belonging to a period of some five generations (1475-1350 B.C.E.) and almost all from known archaeological contexts", see also \cite{starr, mo}.
+As in the back cover of the book \cite{mai3}, ``Ancient Nuzi, buried beneath modern Yorghan Tepe in northern Iraq, is a Late Bronze Age town belonging to the kingdom of Arrapha that has yielded between 6,500 and 7,000 legal, economic, and administrative tablets, all belonging to a period of some five generations (1475-1350 B.C.E.) and almost all from known archaeological contexts", see also \cite{starr, mo}.
 It was destroyed by Assyria \cite{mai3}.

-As in NPN \cite{gpm}, ``the name list, with its comprehensive data on genealogies and professions, will permit assignment of the documentary sources to successive generations concerned.
+As in p. ix NPN \cite{gpm})``the name list, with its comprehensive data on genealogies and professions, will permit assignment of the documentary sources to successive generations concerned.
 With the attainment of this basic chronological perspective the progress of legal, economic, and social change will become traceable."

-As in NPN \cite{gpm} ``the tablets discovered at Nuzi belong to private archives and official archives found in the houses of rich families or to official archives kept in the palace.
+As in p.
+1 and p.2 of NPN \cite{gpm}``the tablets discovered at Nuzi belong to private archives and official archives found in the houses of rich families or to official archives kept in the palace.
 There is a wealth of texts pertaining to land transactions (buying, renting, exchanging), there are family contracts in the form of marriage documents and wills, there are transcripts of litigations and of declarations in court, there are loan tablets, slavery contracts, lists and inventions of tablets, and many other varieties.
-All these texts enable us to reconstruct the social and economic life of Nuzi in the middle of the 2nd millennium B. C. E. The several thousand personal names mentioned in the texts furnish the main source for our evaluation of the ethnic background of Nuzi in this period."
+All these texts enable us to reconstruct the social and economic life of Nuzi in the middle of the 2nd millennium B. C. E. "

-As in \cite{mai} ``between 20 and 25 \% deal with the business transactions of a single family, that of Te\b{h}ip-tilla son of Pu\b{h}i-\v{s}enni." ``This group of texts represents the largest cuneiform family archive thus far recovered from ancient Near East."
+As in p.
+127-128 \cite{mai} ``between twenty and twenty-five percent deal with the business transactions of a single family, that of Te\b{h}ip-tilla son of Pu\b{h}i-\v{s}enni." ``Furthermore this group of texts represents the largest cuneiform family archive thus far recovered from ancient Near East."